F.T. Island: 2013–2014: Japanese album, overseas activities, comeback in Korea, individual promotions

 F.T.
 Island started 2014 with a concert in Shanghai which was part of their FTIsland’s 6th-anniversary tour.
 The band released multiple albums and singles in Japan.
-New Page was released on May 2014, it sold an estimated 22,000 copies worldwide and charted at 3rd on the Oricon Daily Charts and 6th on the Oricon Weekly Charts.
+New Page was released in May 2014, it sold an estimated 22,000 copies worldwide and charted at 3rd on the Oricon Daily Charts and 6th on the Oricon Weekly Charts.

 A few months later, F.T.
 Island then released a second album, titled Japan Best – All About in October with the title track "Be Free".
 It topped the Gaon physical album chart during October 5 and 11 periods, Tower Records Daily Pre-Order Charts and HMV Korean-Asia Daily Charts.
 It also achieved 8th position on the Gaon album chart for that month.

 The band then released a new single, "To The Light" in October, which consists of three fully composed tracks.
 "Mitaiken Future" was released on March 16 and "Beautiful" on January 15.
-"Mitaken Future" was later included in the album New Page.
+"Mitaiken Future" was later included in the album New Page.
 "Beautiful" charted at 4th position in Oricon's Daily Singles chart on the day same day when the album was released.

 F.T.
 Island also held several tours and announced partnership with Taiwanese clothing brand, STAYREAL.
 They were invited and performed in one of China's most biggest music festival - Zebra Music Festival; where the band sang songs such as "Flower Rock" and "Freedom".
 Its ticket sales were also long sold out before the festival even started proving F.T.
 Island's immense popularity in China.
 Moreover, the band were also invited to perform in the Japanese MTV - Unplugged segment that only top artists could perform.
 Also, Hong-gi was also chosen to be the MC for M Countdown's 10th-anniversary special which proves the member's talent.

 The members also promoted themselves individually throughout 2014.
 Min-hwan was cast in a musical Joseph and the Amazing Technicolour Dreamcoat, Seung-hyun collaborated with comedian Song Eun-i for Two Song Place and starred in the film, No One to Trust in the World.
 Hong-gi resumed filming Bride of the Century after his fall on an icy road.
 He also starred in the drama, Modern Farmer. and released his new accessory brand Skullhong.
 Hongstargram was also released as a travel book where he took pictures in his first solo tour in different countries.
 Jong-hoon was later announced in a new upcoming drama “Heroes”, said to premiere in 2015.
 He also launched his first Art Expedition In Japan where he showcased his artworks to the public.
 Jae-jin starred in Fashion Killa alongside Hong-gi as a special guest and also sang the title song for Bride of the Century, where member Hong-gi was starring in the drama.